 With the rapidly changing circumstances in the world due to COVID-19 many businesses are getting hit hard.

-Times are uncertain right now, but there are always things you can do to improve your situation.
+Times are uncertain right now, but there are always things you can do to improve your Amazon FBA business plan.

-It’s stressful, but you can actually use this crisis and time in lockdown to improve your business and to come out stronger.
+It’s stressful, but you can actually use this crisis and time in lockdown to improve your Amazon business strategies and to come out stronger.